-After everything David's been though trying to avoid being changed into an animal he finally finds 'the one.'
+After everything David's been through trying to avoid being changed into an animal he finally finds 'the one.'
 Together they have shortsightedness in common.
 As they currently reside with the loners who have their own set of rules, they decide to escape.
-Jealous of the couples plan, the hotel maid blinds the shortsighted woman leaving her blind.
-This leave the two to try and figure out what else they have in common.
+Jealous of the couple's plan, the hotel maid blinds the shortsighted woman leaving her blind.
+This leaves the two to try and figure out what else they have in common.

 The final scene is the one which is pivotal to the film and to the viewers outlook on romance in general.

 Which One Are You?